apify/actor-whitepaper/README.md

 To create a SaaS product, one usually needs to:

-1. Develop the core service or product
+1. Develop the product
-2. Write down what it does and how to use it
+2. Write what it does and how to use it
 3. Setup infrastructure where it runs and scales
-4. Setup billing and payments
+4. Handle billing, taxes, and payments
-5. Pick and buy a domain name
+5. Find and buy a domain name
 6. Create a website
-7. Marketing (content, ads, SEO, ...)
+7. Market the product (content, ads, SEO, ...)
-8. Sales
+8. Sale the product (demos, procurement, )
 9. Customer support

 Packaging software as an Actor and deploying it to a cloud platform such as Apify can take away 3 to 8, making it easier and faster to lunch new SaaS products and earn income on them.
 You can

-TODO: Motivation - why building on Apify is easier than building your own SaaS

-TODO: Ground rules:
-- User of Actor should never need to look into log to understand what happened, e.g. why the Actor failed.
-  This info must be in the status message

-Fees
+Actors provide a new way for software developers to monetize their skills, brining creator economy model to SaaS products.